HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

   )
 }}

-While our results show that the TCF banner is not yet the ‘industry standard’, it is a step in the right direction.
+While our results show that the TCF banner is not yet the 'industry standard', it is a step in the right direction.
 Considering the main target group of IAB Europe is in fact European publishers, having an adoption rate on 1.5% of websites on desktop client and 1.4% on mobile is not too bad.

 ## Privacy Policies

 Privacy policies are widely used by websites to meet legal obligations and increase transparency towards users about data collection practices.
 In our crawl, we searched for keywords indicating the presence of a privacy policy text on each visited website.

 {{ figure_markup(
   image="privacy-websites-with-privacy-link.png",